European shares rebound on short-covering

 "The fact that both France and Germany have been drawn into the crisis is necessitating more concerted policy responses,(which) could lead to a fall in risk aversion and push markets up by around 10 percent," Deutsche Bank said in a note.

-The bank estimates global equity markets, as measured by the MSCI World Index, are 10 percent cheap on long-term assumptions.
+The bank estimates global equity markets, as measured by the MSCI World Index .WORLD, are 10 percent cheap on long-term assumptions.

 "However, we are living on borrowed time and this potential rally may not be sustained," it added, warning the possibility of a disorderly adjustment in the equity markets is very high and that would result in a 25 percent fall from current levels.
 (Editing by David Holmes)